 Park City has proven time and again that it is not only an in-demand destination for skiing and snowboarding but also for arts and culture.
 There are a multitude of opportunities to experience the arts right here in the midst of the Wasatch Mountains, and the Park City Institute is one of our very valuable organizations that bring world-class programming to our community.
 The Park City Institute was created to enrich the community by providing innovative experiences that entertain, educate, and illuminate.

-The Park City Performing Arts Foundation and the Park City Institute (PCI) are a 501c3 non-profit organization dedicated to bringing world-class performances and innovative ideas to the Park City community.
-Founded in 1998 through a groundswell of public desire to experience exceptional performing arts in the mountains, it was thought to be a great idea that people could come skiing and then enjoy a broadway caliber show.
-In collaboration with the Park City School District, PCI raised funds publicly to create a state-of-the-art performing arts venue to bring Broadway shoes and other great performances to our community.
+The Park City Performing Arts Foundation and the Park City Institute (PCI) are a 501c3 non-profit organization dedicated to bringing world-class performances and innovative ideas to our local community.
+Founded in 1998 through a groundswell of public desire to experience exceptional performing arts in the mountains, it was thought to be a great idea that people could come skiing and then enjoy a Broadway-caliber show.
+In collaboration with the Park City School District, PCI raised funds publicly to create a state-of-the-art performing arts venue to host these shows.
 So not only does the community of Park City have a spectacular venue for the public to see shows, but also the school district has a state-of-the-art auditorium to promote the arts amongst its students.
 PCI introduces emerging artists, welcomes celebrated musicians, produces award-winning theater, and creates intimate opportunities for Park City to experience and engage with the world’s most creative, inspiring, thoughtful, and provocative minds.
-And, another bonus of having this venue right in our backyard is that visitors do not have to travel to Salt Lake City to experience big-ticket acts like the ballet or a great concert.
-You can park for free, eat at and support local restaurants and easily bring the family for an evening of arts and culture

 PCI relies on the continued support of sponsors, donors, members, and patrons, and through their generosity and a shared belief that arts and culture are the backbone of any strong community, PCI is able to ensure equitable access to all its programming by way of free tickets for Park City’s underserved.
 PCI champions education by creating experiential classroom learning opportunities through which Park City School District students directly engage, collaborate, and create with the speakers, musicians, and performers they host.